BlazeK1ng420/Blazed-SelfBot/README.md

 # 👻 Ghost Selfbot

-The official code for Ghost which was recently discontinued and released to the public.
+The official code for Ghost which was discontinued and released to the public.
 Feel free to use any of the code found in this project for your own project.
-Fyi: don't use this on heroku, ghost supports windows 8, 10, macos and Linux

 <br />

-> ### Notable Features
+> ### How To Install
-> - Fast nitro sniper
-> - 200+ commands
-> - Custom code/scripts
-> - Fully Customisable
+> 0. If you dont have python installed, install it!
+> 1. Download the source code.
+> 2. Open a command prompt in the src code folder.
+> 3. Run `pip install -r requirements.txt` to install the packages.
+> 4. Double click `Ghost.py` or run `python Ghost.py`.

 <br />